DeonJones5/ChoosingVehicles/README.md

 This is a user interactive simulation that allows one to choose whether they want to buy a car or a bike.
-Once chooses either one, they will be shown a list of either bikes or cars, which ever they user has chosen.
+The user has the option of car or bike, which they will be shown a list of either depending on the user choose.
 Once they have made their decision, the price of the car will be shown!